5 Best Harissa Substitutes

 A jar filled with Sambal Oelek.

 Chipotle peppers are smoked jalapeño.
-But when you buy chipotle peppers canned in peppers with adobo sauce, you get an excellent harissa paste substitute.
+But when you buy canned chipotle with adobo sauce, you get an excellent harissa paste substitute.
 The adobo sauce has a tomato-like traditional harissa flavor, but it also has a tanginess from the vinegar and garlic.
 You can find them in small cans near the canned green chiles in the Hispanic aisle.
 The peppers are intact, so blend them into a sauce before substituting!

-Great Powder Alternative for Adding Midly Spicy Flavor
+Favorite Harissa Powder Alternative for Adding Mildly Spicy Flavor

 A bowl filled with red pepper flakes.